patrickjuchli/basic-ftp/README.md

 `get/set client.parseList`

 Provide a function to parse directory listing data.
-This library supports Unix and DOS formats.
+This library supports MLSD, Unix and DOS formats.
 Parsing these list responses is one of the more challenging parts of FTP because there is no standard that all servers adhere to.
 The signature of the function is `(rawList: string) => FileInfo[]`.

 ### FTPContext